outsidedav/swift/app_launch/mobile_applaunch.md

 Through this engagement, an app owner can control the visibility of a feature by enabling or disabling it at run time.
 A feature can be enabled or disabled to all the application users or to a specific set of users and devices.

 Feature roll outs can be scheduled and coordinated by defining a start or end time and date.
-You can also choose a specific day on which a defined feature is to be be enabled or disabled.
+You can also choose a specific day on which a defined feature is to be enabled or disabled.

 ![animated gif](images/create_engagement.gif){: gif}